Birkbeck2/web-development/workshop-7.md

 7. Stage the README file, enter a commit message like "First commit", and commit the file.

 8. Push the repository to a private repository on GitHub with "Publish Branch."
 If VS Code says "Make sure you configure your 'user.name' and 'user.email' in git", follow these steps:
-    i.
-Select **Open Git Log**.
+    1. Select **Open Git Log**.
-    ii.
-Select the **Terminal** tab of the console pane that opens at the bottom of VS Code. iii.
-Paste `git config --global user.name "FIRST_NAME LAST_NAME"` into the command line, edit it so that it has your first and last names between the quotation marks, and press enter. iv.
-Do the same thing with `git config --global user.email "MY_NAME@example.com"`, putting in you Birkbeck email address in the quotation marks.
+    2. Select the **Terminal** tab of the console pane that opens at the bottom of VS Code.
+    3. Paste `git config --global user.name "FIRST_NAME LAST_NAME"` into the command line, edit it so that it has your first and last names between the quotation marks, and press enter.
+    4. Do the same thing with `git config --global user.email "MY_NAME@example.com"`, putting in you Birkbeck email address in the quotation marks.
-    v.
-Close the console pane.
+    5. Close the console pane.

   You may be prompted to sign in to GitHub, or you may need to select GitHub from a set of options and then sign in.